replica455/Two-Transistor-Circuits-180nmScale/README.md

 - TWO N ACTIVE which forms the drain and source connection
 - P WELL which forms the body to make the ground connection
 - POLYSILICON CONTACT for gate terminal

 The construction looks like this

 ![NMOS_4](https://user-images.githubusercontent.com/55652905/178329986-ab3b1078-bdbc-47b2-a41c-583e0b6a1c5b.JPG) ![NMOS_5](https://user-images.githubusercontent.com/55652905/178330022-0647ab2f-75fe-4b49-a649-400383b6a6de.JPG)

+obviously we can make the scice model and spice code to simulate the same graph just like earlier.
+In the 3D view we can see the respective diffusion layers clearly.
+After this it's time to have some checking done
+- ERC - Electrical Rule Check allows well check i.e. the tool checks if the connection of well is made properly or not
+- NCC - Network Consistency Check checks topology, width, size is accordinf the schematic This operation is sometimes called Layout vs. Schematic (LVS)
+Both of the options available in the TOOLS tab.
+For successful design you will get "No well error found" and "Summary for all cells: exports match, topologies match, sizes match".
+In such manner we can also conduct the test of P channel MOSFET device.
+This conclude our introductory part of the project and we can enter to the actual heading of the topic.
+For different circuit we will also simulate various parameter matrix like various propagation delay, power dessipation and many more so lets just dive right in to our first circuit

+# Circuit 1 - The INVERTER